 This article illustrates how to perform Regression Analysis in Excel using the Data Analysis tool and interpret the Anova Table obtained from the analysis.
-It is widely used in statistical modeling to estimate the impact of variables on a particular topic of interest.
-Follow the article to learn how to use the regression analysis tool in excel to perform this task.
+This technique is widely used in statistical modeling to estimate the impact of variables on a particular topic of interest.

 What Is Regression Analysis?

 Regression Analysis is a set of methods used to create a relationship between a dependent variable and a single or multiple independent variables.
-The two most common forms of regression are-
+The two most common forms of regression are:

 Y = α0 + α1X1 + ϵ